Blazemeter/RTEPlugin/README.md

 ![alt text](docs/connect.png "RTE Sampler 1")

-Finally, the second sampler should use "Send keys" action (the default option) and specify in the Payload grid the position on the screen and the value to put on both *user* and *password* fields.
+Finally, the second sampler should use "Send keys" action (the default option) and specify in Payload grid the position of the username on the screen, the label (in this case Password) and the values for both *user* and *password* fields.
 Besides, the attention key *ENTER* (the default one) should be selected to simulate the user pressing that key after filling the fields.
 Finally, an assert post processor should be added to check for the "Login Successful" message.

 ![alt text](docs/send-keys.png "RTE Sampler 2")